TaygaHoshi/tt-project/Classes/Soldier.md

 Choose a type of armor, and one passive effect.
 You gain that effect while wearing this armor type.
 1. *Efficiency:* You do not gain the resistance penalties from being stunned or prone.
 2. *Impenetrable defense:* You are immune to any type of armor piercing.
 This also affects your shield.
-3. *Like the wind*: When you charge or run, you gain a +1 bonus to your Parry and Evasion.
+3. *Like the wind*: When you charge or run, you gain a +1 bonus to your Parry and Evasion for 1 round.

 ## Weapon Mastery
 Choose one weapon ability.